Aeroluna/LunaCoopMod/README.md

 - Reworked Karax P2 disadvantage to increase the price of Photon Canon and Khaydarin Monlith by 100% instead of disabling them.

+Copied from CXL.
 Keeps it unviable to use static defense aggressively without completely removing the option defensively.
 Especially useful for dealing with ghosts.

 - Added Instigators.
   - A Purifier variant Stalker.